top of page

 < Back Fern Light: Your fern will do best in medium to low light.
 The more light it receives, the more the leaves will crinkle and the less light, the flatter the leaves will be.
 Keep in mind, too much light or extended periods of direct sunlight will cause the fronds on the fern to get a pale bleached color.
 Water: Water when the top 25% of the soil is dry.
 When watering, water only the soil – not the leaves.
 Water accumulating in the crown of your plant could lead to bacterial growth and potential leaf rot.
 Water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.
 Pet-Safe: Ferns are non-poisonous plants and safe for humans, dogs and cats.
 Previous Next

-• Arrowhead Plant | Plantastic
+• Pilea | Plantastic

-< Back Arrowhead Plant Light: Your Arrowhead Plant prefers bright indirect light but can adapt to low light.
+< Back Pilea Light: Your Pilea prefers bright, indirect light.
 Direct sun may burn the leaves.
-Water: Water when 50%-75% of the soil volume is dry.
+In order to prevent your Pilea from growing lopsided, rotate it at least 2-3 times a week since it grows towards the sun.
+This plant can adapt to lower light areas, but the leaves will turn a darker green and the plant will spread out more.
+Water: Water your Pilea when the top 75% of the soil is dry.
 Water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.
-Pet-Safe: Your Arrowhead Plant is considered toxic to humans and pets if ingested.
+Pet-Safe: Pilea are generally non-toxic for humans and pets.
+However, when ingested in very large quantities, they can cause a mild digestive reaction.
 Previous Next

-• Sansevieria | Plantastic
+• Peace Lily | Plantastic

 bottom of page